Mr-Perfection/JavaScript/ReactNative/README.md

 ```

 ## React vs ReactNative

 **React**
 * Knows how a component should behave.
 * Knows how to take a bunch of components and make them work together.
+* Styling: Bootstrap etc.

 **React Native**
 * Knows how to take the  output from a component and place it on the screen.
 * Provides default care components (image, text)
+* Styling: have to style them manually.
 # Projects